Info & Resources

 Do I need to be an Archaeologist to Join AVAR?

 No prior knowledge or experience of archaeology is necessary.
 We have trained archaeologists on-site to provide guidance in methods and techniques.
-You will receive an Archaeology Skills Passport where you can keep track on your own progress as you learn new skills.

 Do I need to be a Veteran to Join AVAR?